-The council has a structured councillor development programme which is informed by corporate priorities, legislative changes and individual personal development plans for councillors.
-The programme is overseen by the councillor development group, which comprises of councillors from all political groups and officers to determine priorities and agree programmes of development on a rolling three-month programme.
-It also evaluates and monitors outcomes from development sessions.
+The Council has a structured Councillor development programme which is informed by corporate priorities, legislative changes and individual personal development plans for Councillors.
+The programme is overseen by the Councillor development group, which

 Extensive Members training was undertaken during 2009/10.
 The developments focused on three key areas: Knowledge briefings, personal skills development and Committee Development Sessions.
 Some topics covered in knowledge briefings were: Emergency Planning, Community Safety, and Financial Budgets & Service Planning.
 Personal skills development was identified through Personal Development Reviews (based on the IdeA competencies).
 These ranged from IT skills, developmental conferences and nominated delegates attending the IdeA Leadership Academy.
 Training was conducted for Committee members in the areas of Planning, Licensing, Standards & Overview & Scrutiny.